Elsapro/wikijs/employment/resume-writing-guidelines.md

 ## Font & Font Sizes
 * 10.5 font size is the smallest recommended font size.
-* The body of the resume shoudl ne no more than 12-point font and no msaller than 10.5 font.
+* The body of the resume should be no more than 12-point font and no smaller than 10.5 font.
 * Headers and your name should be a larger sized font.

 ### Good Fonts to try:

 **Serif Fonts**
 	* Georgia
-	* Times New Roman

 **Sans Serif Fonts**